fingerprintjs/fingerprintjs-android/docs/contributing.md

 # Contributing to fingerprint-android

-Feel free to ask questions and feature-requesting.
-Just create an issue with the explanation.

-For the direct contributing take a look on sections below.

 ## Working with the code

 To get started with a project, just open it using Android Studio after cloning.